 Circumstances prior to the onset of COVID-19 already included a global learning crisis.
 In low-income countries, 90% of children cannot proficiently read.
 This, in essence, is the global learning crisis, and was already damming before COVID-19.

 This could get a lot worse.
-In a new report, 8 out of 10 children surveyed in 46 countries reported that they have learnt very little or not at all since the onset of COVID-19.
+At the peak of the pandemic, 1.6 billion enrolled children were pushed out of school as countries shut their doors.
+A Save the Children survey indicates that 8 out of 10 children surveyed in 37 countries reported that they have learned very little or not at all since the onset of COVID-19.
+At least one-third of the world’s school children cannot access remote learning.
 The digital divide, particularly when it comes to distance learning, could deepen with COVID-19.
 Increased poverty rates in various countries have already resulted in difficulties in accessing media and the internet, which might only be available in urban areas.

 For girls in marginalized communities across the globe, these effects can be even greater.
 School-aged girls in vulnerable communities throughout the world don’t have “access to quality education and distance learning opportunities,” and as a result, could be disproportionately impacted by the effects of the pandemic now and in the future.